-In late 2021, CIPE and its partner the Red Nacional de Grupos Gestores (RNGG) launched a pilot Women’s Business Resource Center (“WBRC” or “Corali”) in Quetzaltenango, Guatemala, with funding provided by the United States Government.
-The center addresses economic gender disparities and supports women’s inclusion in their local economies.
-Corali is a centralized, safe, physical space where women from all backgrounds can access vital resources and gain a sense of confidence and self-reliance that will help them fulfill their economic aspirations.
+In late 2021, CIPE and its partner the Red Nacional de Grupos Gestores (RNGG) launched a Business Resource Center (“WBRC” or “Corali”) in Quetzaltenango, Guatemala, with funding provided by the United States Government.
+The center was established to promote entrepreneurship, strengthen small businesses, and expand economic opportunities in the region.
+Corali serves as a centralized hub where businessowners and aspiring entrepreneurs can access critical resources, develop their skills, and connect with market opportunities, ultimately driving local economic growth and fostering a more dynamic and competitive business environment.

-The center launched with three flagship programs: Emprende Mujer, Mujer Empresaria, and Mujer Extraordinaria.
-The courses are designed to complement each other to support women entrepreneurs at each stage of their business, from nascent ideas to profitable enterprises.
+The center launched with four flagship programs: Emprende Mujer, Mujer Empresaria, Mujer Extraordinaria, and Conecta Mujer.
+The courses are designed to complement each other to support entrepreneurs at each stage of their business, from nascent ideas to profitable enterprises.
 Given the success and high demand for the programs, CIPE worked to expand the center’s services to include mentorship programs, computer literacy courses, entrepreneurship fairs, individual technical advisory, psychological services, daycare provision, and more.

-As of October 2023, 550+ women entrepreneurs have enrolled in entrepreneurship-support services, 520+ women have joined “Know Your Rights” training to learn about their legal rights, the Corali advisors have provided 3,500+ hours of individual business advisory, 100+ children have used the daycare services, 30 new businesses have launched, and 46 new jobs have been created.
+As of October 2024, over 550 entrepreneurs have enrolled in business support services, 520 entrepreneurs have participated in the “Know Your Rights” legal training to learn about their legal rights, Corali advisors have provided over 8,000 hours of personalized business advisory, more than 360 children have been cared for in Corali’s on-site daycare, 46 new businesses have been launched by women entrepreneurs, and 78 new jobs have been created.

 Individual stories about the participants and courses provide another perspective into the impact Corali is already having in Quetzaltenango.
 Continue reading below to learn more about Corali’s participants, services, and methodologies.